 You must observe safe distancing within any DSA.
 The maximum capacity of the number of persons smoking in a DSA varies according to its size.
 Larger DSAs may accommodate more than two persons, as long as the smokers observe the safe distancing requirement.
 A signage will be put up to indicate the maximum capacity of each DSA, and smokers have to adhere to the safe distance markings within the DSA.
 If a signage is not visible or if you are unable to maintain a safe distance from others, do not enter the DSA, but instead head to another DSA.
 Smokers queueing to enter the DSA have to keep their masks on, and maintain a safe distance from others as well.
 Smokers should always observe safe distancing measures while smoking, and must put their masks back on immediately after smoking to protect themselves and others around them.

-Patrons are reminded that only fully vaccinated persons are allowed to dine in groups of up to two persons at hawker centres.
 Children aged 12 years and below who are unvaccinated can continue to dine at hawker centres.
+If there is more than one child aged 12 years or below dining in a group of up to 5, all children must be from the same household.
 Unvaccinated or partially vaccinated persons can take away food from hawker centres.
 Seniors are urged to continue to stay away from crowded places and where possible, ask household members or neighbours to purchase takeaway food on their behalf.
 You should also observe the following when visiting hawker centres:

 Diners should also return your trays and used crockery, and not leave behind used tissues, wet wipes and food remnants.
 This will help keep the table clean for the next patron.
 Cleaners can then focus on wiping and sanitising tables, as well as clearing the tray racks, sorting and distributing trays and used crockery back to the stalls.